Paderborn Lippstadt Airport: History

-A conference centre with several conference rooms can be found at the airport and a hotel was opened there in October 2006.
-An industrial park with several companies is located in the close vicinity.
 In 2010, 1.03 million passed through the airport.
 Ever since, passenger numbers have been decreasing.
 In September 2015, German leisure airline Condor announced the termination of all operations at Paderborn Lippstadt Airport.
 All ten year-round and seasonal routes to destinations around the Mediterranean ceased by 26 October 2015.

 In January 2019, Adria Airways announced it would end its short-lived operations at the airport which consisted of routes to London (which already ceased in late 2018), Vienna and Zürich.
 In October 2019, Lufthansa announced the termination of their route to Frankfurt Airport by March 2020, leaving Paderborn/Lippstadt with a sole hub connection to Munich Airport.

 In August 2020, the airport company announced its intention to file for insolvency while maintaining business operations in the wake of the COVID-19 pandemic.

+In 2024, the airport celebrated its 55th anniversary.
+In November 2024, Lufthansa announced it would end the airport's sole remaining hub connection to Munich in March 2025.